CharlyCst/MPK_research/notes/mpk.md

 Thread or hyperthread?
 Is the register PKRU common to both thread of an hyperthread?
 The PKRU register is XSAVE-managed and can thus be read or written by instruction in the XSAVE feature set - What does that mean???
 Is there a reason why libmpk insist on the fact that virtual keys should be constant?
+How to ensure that the application can not use WRPKRU and RDPKRU?
+How to run part of libmpk into kernel mode?
+How to create hooks?